nalugala-vc/WAI/README.md

 #### Why Nominatim (not Weather-AI)?

-- Weather-AI docs centre on coordinate and IP lookups; place-name search is not part of the weather API surface we integrated.
+- Weather-AI docs centre on coordinate and IP lookups; place-name search is not part of the weather API surface I integrated.
 - Nominatim is free, requires no key, and returns the exact `lat`/`lon` pair Weather-AI expects.
 - **CORS:** see [Nominatim / place search configuration](#nominatim--place-search-configuration) below.